mateuszcalderon/cpp-quadratic-equation-solver/README.md

   }
 ```

-- The roots are printed with one decimal place precision
+- The roots are printed with one decimal place precision.
-- If the discriminant is zero, both roots are equal and printed accordingly
+- If the discriminant is zero, both roots are equal and printed accordingly.
-- If the discriminant is positive, both distinct roots are displayed
+- If the discriminant is positive, both distinct roots are displayed.

 ## Development Environment:
-To develop and test the solutions, I used the online IDE [OnlineGDB.com](https://www.onlinegdb.com/online_c++_compiler), which offers an easy-to-use compiler and debugger for C++.
+To develop this project, I used the online IDE [OnlineGDB.com](https://www.onlinegdb.com/online_c++_compiler), which offers an easy-to-use compiler and debugger for C++.

 ## Coding Standards:
 This project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-Feel free to suggest improvements or share tips related to coding style.
+You're welcome to suggest any improvements or share tips on coding style.

 ## Contact:
 Feel free to reach out to me with any questions, suggestions, or feedback!<br/>